use-hall/ai-analytics-wordpress-plugin/hall-ai-analytics/readme.txt

 ### Get your API key

 1. [Sign up for a free account](https://usehall.com/?utm_source=wordpress_plugin_directory) with Hall
-2. Navigate to your domain or click **New domain** in the navigation sidebar and add your domain
+2. Click **AI site analytics** in the navigation sidebar and add your domain
 3. Then click **Domain settings**, and follow the set up instructions to create an API key for your domain
 4. Copy your API key
 5. Navigate to **Settings**, then **AI Analytics** in your WordPress site